batuhanbilginn/makr-ai/README.md

 **4. Create Your Enviroment Variables**

-Create your .env.local file in the root of the repo with your OpenAI API Key, Supabase URL and Supabase Anon Key:
+Create your .env.local file in the root of the repo with your Supabase URL and Supabase Anon Key:

 ```bash
 NEXT_PUBLIC_SUPABASE_URL=YOUR_URL